guilhermesimoes/guilhermesimoes.github.io/_drafts/shaders-case-study-pokemon-battles.md

 title:    <span class='nowrap'>Shaders Case Study:</span> <span class='nowrap'>Pokémon Battle Transitions</span>
 subtitle: "Gotta shade 'em all"
 date:     2020-10-04 00:16:53 +0100
+image:
+  path:   /assets/images/i-like-shorts.gif
+  alt:    "Gif of Pokémon Crystal where Suicune appears in a random encounter."
+  ratio:  ratio-game-boy
 ---

+Remember the Pokémon games?
+I sure do!
+I can even hear the sound

+I'm pretty new to vector graphics.
+I tried playing a bit with WebGL but...
+WebGL is _hard_.
+[This post] explains it better than I can.

 REGL is… too magical.
 It also implements a fully functional paradigm.
 Which means it works wonderfully when the use case is providing certain inputs (data & shaders) and expecting one output (a rendered image).

-Problem is, I’m not a fan of functional programming, specially when it’s touted as automagical.
-In my experience, JS functional programming works fine until it doesn’t, and then debugging becomes a huge mess that cannot be easily traced.

 REGL abstractions work well, but I want to be able to add/remove attributes from a vertex buffer, not re-create the whole buffer from an input Array.
 I want something with lower-level access to data structures.
 I want to update uniforms, not to provide uniform-returning callback functions.